 It’s one thing to see SeaWorld San Diego’s remarkable collection of exotic animals performing in shows or in their enclosures.
 It’s another (unforgettable) thing entirely to get up close to the creatures—and even touch them.
 Two of the most remarkable exclusive experiences have you climb into a SeaWorld San Diego wetsuit to get right into the pool with gentle, snow-white beluga whales, found in Arctic waters.

 At Dolphin Encounter, you get to feed, touch, and use special signals to communicate with bottlenose dolphins; the Dolphin Interaction Program lets you get right in the pool with the creatures and play with them.
 Go behind-the-scenes again with the Penguin Up-Close Tour to learn everything about the little black-and-white seabirds, including what they eat and how to help protect them in the wild.
 If your family still hasn’t gotten its fill of wildlife, take them on the 45-minute Killer Whales Up-Close Tour, which offers an insider’s look at how these awe-inspiring mammals are cared for.

-Often ranked as one of the most magical glamping experiences in the state, this tree-shaded compound tucked into the coastal hills a half-hour northwest of Santa Barbara is one of those pinch-me destinations everyone should experience at least once (but we bet you’ll book a return before you leave).
-The setting is so private that it’s hard to believe that more than 100 cabins and safari tents occupy the hillside landscape of El Capitan Canyon, surrounded on three sides by the oceanfront and backcountry of El Capitan State Beach.
+With a reputation as one of the most enchanting glamping experiences in the state, El Capitan Canyon—nestled amidst the rolling coastal hills 30 minutes northwest of Santa Barbara—is one of those pinch-me getaways everyone should experience at least once in their life (but we bet you’ll book a return visit before you leave).
+The leafy compound is so secluded that it’s hard to believe that more than 100 cabins and safari tents occupy the lush hillside landscape, surrounded on three sides by the oceanfront and backcountry of El Capitan State Beach.